Narwallets/meta-pool/docs/beta-test.md

 # GREAT NEWS!!!

-## Welcome to the beta-test launch of DIV-POOL, one of the first BIG DAO's on NEAR!
+## Welcome to the beta-test launch of DIV-POOL, one of the first BIG DAOs on NEAR!

 The beta-test period on GUILDNET is starting, and we need a lot of help from the guild and the NEAR community.